The Ramblers (draft)

 Rosie instructively oriented Billy’s nescience with the administrative wing.
 “First Lieutenant Fred Seymour supervises the Billeting Office in room 101.
 It replaced the concierge here on the ground floor,” he explained, gesturing past temporary partitions that had converted former guest suites into various military quarters.
 Behind repurposed reception counters, clerks processed housing assignments.

-“If you don’t mind me asking, Sir, how do you know the billeting officer?”Just call me Rosie.
+“Just call me Rosie.
 He was at Thorpe Abbots, England when I arrived for duties with the 418th Bomber Squadron.
 He is genuine, honest, trustworthy, kind, and surprisingly still a bachelor.”

 “Fred, let me introduce the married private, Billy Blythe.
 He is eager to write home.”

 “Private,” Fred said while generously offering his hand, “Lt, General Cannon has informed me of your needs.
 At the moment, the room formerly used by Major General Twining is the only available native suite returned to service.
-It is on the sixth floor; it has hotel stationary; and there are spectacular views of the city from it.
+It is on the sixth floor; it has hotel stationery; and there are spectacular views of the city from it.
 Here is your key.”

 “Who did you impress Billy and how?”
 Rosie affably chuckled rhetorically with inimitable respect.
 “Find your way to the room and meet us downstairs in an hour.”